 Patient Choices Vermont surveys candidates for statewide and legislative positions.

-Please see the results below.
-There is a lot of information, and it's too small to read, so scroll to the bottom and click on the Fullscreen icon (right side), then scroll to find the candidates from your district.
+We have also posted the guide in Scribd below.
+If it appears too small to read, scroll to the bottom and click on the Fullscreen icon (right side), then scroll to find the candidates from your district.

 We have data for many, but not all candidates.
 If they didn't respond to our online survey and have no voting record on this issue, the line is left blank.
 If you know a candidate who hasn't responded, please ask them about their position and suggest that they contact PCV so that we can add their data to the table below.